Click the image to watch the recording of the Write to Read presentation to the:

-After you’ve read about the purpose of The Write to Read Project we encourage you to read stories that show steps that are being taken to increase aboriginal literacy.
-If you’d like to contribute please visit the links section or the contact page.
+After you’ve read about the purpose of The Write to Read Project we encourage you to read stories that show steps that are being taken to increase literacy in Indigenous communities.
 Please see our slide show below.

 The Write to Read Project delivers books, libraries, computers, tablets & high speed Internet connections to remote First Nation communities in BC.
 Get involved!

 Starting in 2017, GoodMinds became an official sponsor of the project and will donate an indigenous specific collection to each of the new centres being built.
-To date, 14 libraries learning centres have completed in either donated modular building from Britco, Ltd., in repurposed buildings or in purpose built structures.
-The Write to Read BC Team has expanded beyond Rotary to include a number of other volunteers, including trained literacy and other professionals and trades people who contribute their skills and time to assist with architectural and engineering designing, training, construction and instillation, as well as stakeholders and community members.
+To date, 14 libraries/learning centres have been completed in either donated modular building from Britco, Ltd., in repurposed buildings or in purpose built structures.
+The Write to Read BC Team has expanded beyond Rotary to include a number of other volunteers, including trained literacy and other professionals and trades people who contribute their skills and time to assist with architectural and engineering designing, training, construction and installation, as well as stakeholders and community members.